Thanks to clever slip control, the Renault Duster easily goes up 4x4 roads with only front wheels to pull. |

 I could quibble that Renault’s five-year or 150 000 km mechanical warranty is shorter than that offered by Hyundai, or that Renault’s 15 000 km service intervals do not allow a lot of space for resale value in the three-year or 45 000 km service plan, but these numbers are on par with industry averages.

-When we stopped at Picnic Rock, none of these concerns worried us.
+When we stopped at the hidden little lake once popular with picknickers, none of these concerns worried us.
 This picturesque spot is where the first of many overgrown old road signs point to the Bat Cave and Picnic Rock.
 The trails used to be well maintained, with stairs cut into the soil on the steeper parts and those old road signs posted at every junction.

-But alas, that was 40 years ago and much of the once popular trails are now inaccessible due to invasive species growing in every spot of sunlight.
+Alas, that was 40 years ago and much of the once popular trails are now inaccessible due to invasive species growing in every spot of sunlight.
 These are the trees that the Ferncliffe volunteers are waging war on to save the indigenous species.
-These local species are hanging on by their root tips in the remnant of a biome that originally stretched over about 2 000 hectares in the mistbelt above Pietermaritzburg.
+The local species are hanging on by their root tips in the remnant of a biome that originally stretched over about 2 000 hectares in the mistbelt above Pietermaritzburg.
 Note, only 0,5% of land in South Africa is forested and the humid mistbelt forest above Pietermaritzburg makes up a precious, rare fraction of this.

-The area still contains an astonishing diversity of life.
+Despite the best efforts of poachers' snares, the area still contains an astonishing diversity of life.
 We saw a bushbuck hop away in the bush and spotted tracks of bushpig and a caracal.
 Ferncliffe workers have also sported unusual millipedes, amphibians, a carnivorous snail and the enormous, monkey-catching crowned eagle.

 The area is certainly worth preserving and definitely worth a visit, even if you have to walk to get your there.
 But I recommend riding up in a Duster.